 - Into a large bowl, sift together the salt, cocoa, and self-raising flour, then add the flour mixture to the egg and sugar mixture.
 Beat at low speed until just combined.

-- Add the sour cream, warm coffee, and vanilla extract to a jug and whisk to combine., Slowly pour this into the cake mixture with the mixer's motor running at low speed.
+- Add the sour cream, warm coffee, and vanilla extract to a jug and whisk to combine.
+Slowly pour this into the cake mixture with the mixer's motor running at low speed.
 Scrape down the sides of the bowl and mix again, making sure it is lump-free.

-- Divide the cake batter between the two prepared pans and bake in a preheated oven for 30 minutes or until a cake tester inserted into the center of the cake comes out clean.
+- Divide the cake batter between the three prepared pans and bake in a preheated oven for 30 minutes or until a cake tester inserted into the center of the cake comes out clean.
 Allow the cakes to cool in their tins for 20 minutes before turning them onto a wire rack to cool completely.

 Nutella Buttercream